A timeline of 19th-century America

 “

-The Volunteer’s Thanksgiving,” by Lucy Larcom (
+The Volunteer’s Thanksgiving,” Lucy Larcom (

 Our Young Folks; January)